genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 import CodeBlock from '@theme/CodeBlock';

 Single sign-on (SSO) authentication uses the underlying SSO technology.
-SSO is a mechanism that allows a user to be authenticated against a single system, and use that across multiple applications - including those built on the Genesis low-code platform.
+SSO is a mechanism that allows a user to be authenticated against a single system, and use that authenticated id across multiple applications - including those built on the Genesis low-code platform.
 This has the advantage that a user is required to log in only once, rather than once per system.

 There are two different types of SSO authentication presently supported by the Genesis low-code platform.
 These are as follows: